bosbec/mobileresponseDocs/incomingAppMessageTrigger.md

-# The incoming app message trigger #
+# Incoming app message trigger #

 *Will start the workflow if an incoming app message matches the settings for this trigger.*

-You can, by creating an IncomingAppMessageTrigger, make a reservation for an arbitrary app-message-receiver.
-The sender and receiver should be the Id of an App-User.
+## Properties

+### Reservation

+* **Receiver*** - ID of an App-user (e.g 00000000-0000-0000-0000-000000000000)
+* **Keyword** - This trigger will execute if the keyword is matched. * will not filter any incoming messages from teh sender (e.g `cancel`, or *)
+* **Sender*** - Specify allowed senders.
+ID of an App-user. * will not filter any incoming senders. (e.g 00000000-0000-0000-0000-000000000000)

+## Connections

+This job can be connected to the following workflow elements.
+* Jobs

+## Requirements
+* The workflow needs to be activated for the trigger to activate
+* Any new reservations needs to be enabled.
+Contact our support team for further help.

+## Other

 The keyword is optional and can configure the trigger to react only when the first word in the app-message body matches the keyword.

-**Notes:
-The workflow must be inactive in order to save and update triggers.
-The trigger will not catch any incoming messages while the workflow is inactive.
-Provides an incoming message to the workflow context.**
+Will provide an `incomingMessage` to the workflow context.

-**How to:**
-Set the Receiver, Keyword and Sender properties, connect the trigger to a job and activate the workflow.